 Irena Hadžiabdić was born in Zenica in 1960.
-She completed elementary and grammar school education in Zenica, after which she graduated from the Belgrade Faculty of Law.
-She completed her postgraduate studies in Great Britain in the field of EU Policy, Law and Management.
-She has continued her professional training in the field of elections for a number of years through various educational programs in the country and abroad.
-She started working as a law trainee in a lawyer’s office, and later she worked as a graduate lawyer in the Constitutional and Legal Department of the Ministry of the Interior in Zenica (Criminal Police Department for State Security – CSB Zenica).
+She completed elementary and general high school education in Zenica, after which she graduated from the Belgrade Faculty of Law.
+She completed her postgraduate studies in Great Britain in the field of “EU Policy, Law and Management”, obtaining Master’s degree in laws.

 From 1997 to 2001 she worked by turns in the Elections Department and the Democratization Department of the Organization for Security and Cooperation in Europe (OSCE) in Travnik and Zenica.

 In 2001 she was appointed as Executive Director of the International Foundation for Electoral Systems (IFES) for BiH.
 She actively participated in establishment of the Association of Election Officials of BiH (AEOBiH), whose primary task is improvement of elections in BiH and professional training of election administration.
 She was Executive Director of the Association until she was appointed member of the Central Election Commission of BiH (BiH CEC).

 In September 2007 the House of Representatives of the BiH Parliamentary Assembly appointed her member of the BiH CEC, and she served as the President of this Commission from December 31, 2009 until September 2011.
 As member of the BiH CEC she was member of the parliamentary inter-departmental working groups.

 On April 27, 2016 she was reappointed member of the BiH CEC after expiry of the seven-year mandate.